 Testing with a prototype

-The Ocean Cleanup carried out its first large-scale practical tests in 2018.
+The Ocean Cleanup is carring out its first large-scale practical tests since the end of 2018.
 The organisation is first focusing on the so-called Great Pacific Garbage Patch.
 This is an area located between Hawaii and California where a lot of waste accumulates.
 The company believes that it will be able to remove half of the plastic waste here in only five years.
 This is an important step in an ambitious plan, namely the realisation of the largest clean-up operation in history - large-scale, efficient and environmentally friendly.

 Credits top image: Kyler Badten / The Ocean Cleanup